Satjaxxs/Prescription-Dropout-Predictor/README.md

             * A `potential_loss_percentage` (e.g., 30%) is assumed to be mitigated by this budget.
             * Calculate `Projected Net Gain/Loss` (Mitigated Loss - Budget).
     6.  **Strategic Recommendations**: Provide actionable business improvement suggestions, directly linking them to identified problems and the financial analysis.

+**Business Strategy:**
+The synthesis of these data points enables a powerful, data-driven business strategy:
+1.  **Identify At-Risk Patients:** Leveraging the rx_retention_classifier_model, patients with a high probability of non-persistence can be flagged.
+2.  **Targeted Intervention:** Resources for adherence initiatives ($C_{int}$) can then be strategically focused on these identified high-risk patients, rather than being disbursed indiscriminately.
+Examples of interventions include personalized medication reminders, patient education programs, follow-up calls from pharmacists or care coordinators, and simplified refill processes.
+3.  **Convert Non-Persistent to Persistent:** The ultimate goal is that a successful intervention changes a patient's behavior from being at-risk of non-persistence to becoming persistent.
+In such cases, the incremental gain in Profit_{Persistent} from continued refills far outweighs the cost of the intervention ($C_{int}$).
+4.  **Optimize Return on Investment (ROI):** The success of this strategy is measured by its ability to maximize the overall net gain.
+The objective is to ensure that the sum of (Profit_{Persistent} - C_{int}) for successfully intervened patients, combined with the continued profits from naturally persistent patients, significantly outweighs the LostProfit_{NonPersistent} from those who still drop out and the costs of failed interventions.
+    $$Optimize \ ROI = \text{Maximize} \left( \sum_{\text{Successfully Converted Patients}} (Profit_{Persistent} - C_{int}) + \sum_{\text{Naturally Persistent Patients}} Profit_{Persistent} \right) - \sum_{\text{Lost Profit from Non-Persistent}} - \sum_{\text{Costs of Failed Interventions}}$$
+By implementing this AI-powered approach, businesses can move from reactive problem-solving to proactive patient management, leading to improved financial performance and, critically, better health outcomes for patients.